Autexis-IT/node-red-contrib-payload-logger/README.md

 #### File extension

 The file extension can be selected via a dropdown menu.
-You can choose between json, html, xml, txt and a self-selectable extension.
+You can choose between json, html, xml, txt, csv and self-selectable extension.

+#### Write To

+The logged Data can be written to the debug window or to the system console

 ## Config